On this page, you will find:

 On line resources:

-CDBS (the FCC's Consolidated Data Base System) - This has the FCC public database, which is more or less correct.
+The FCC's License Management System (LMS) - This has the FCC public database, which is more or less correct.

 FCCinfo.com - A great site for getting quick information on any station.
 Even trace some legacy call signs!